 Sugar addiction is likely the most prevalent type of addiction on our planet today.
-With the acceptance of the Standard American Diet consisting of junk food, pre-packaged foods, restaurant foods, sugary drinks and high-sugar desserts, sugar addiction easily affects children, babies through teenagers, as well as adults.
-Sugar addiction usually begins at a young age when parents use sweets as rewards and also because most children spend endless hours in front of the TV watching food commercials in which the advertised food is usually sugar laden.
+With the acceptance of the Standard American Diet consisting of junk food, pre-packaged foods, restaurant foods, sugary drinks, and high-sugar desserts, sugar addiction easily affects children, babies through teenagers, as well as adults.
+Sugar addiction usually begins at a young age when parents use sweets as rewards.
+Most children spend endless hours in front of the TV watching food commercials in which the advertised food is usually sugar-laden.
 In other words, children are continually led to believe that sugar consumption is normal.

-I found it very interesting to note that in one particular study, when rats were allowed to choose between sweetened water or cocaine, 94 percent of rats chose the sweet water.
-Once sugar sweetened water was offered as a choice, even rats that were addicted to cocaine instantly switched their preference to sugar.
+I found it very interesting to note that in one particular study when rats were allowed to choose between sweetened water or cocaine, 94 percent of rats chose the sweet water.
+Once sugar-sweetened water was offered as a choice, even rats addicted to cocaine instantly switched their preference to sugar.

 There are 600,000+ processed foods

 Why Sugar Addiction is at an All-Time High